 Via A. Vespucci 35

-As you hopefully saw, I had a great time on my Eating Europe Rome food tour.
+As you hopefully saw, I had a great time on my Eating Europe Rome food tour and would highly recommend it.
 Everything just worked: everything we tried tasted good, all the places we went to were places I'd never have known about if I was exploring the city by myself and our guide Dominico was a real entertainer.

 I'll definitely be joining an Eating Europe food tour again when I'm in one of their other cities.